-At Canstar Fire and Flood, Safety Is Our #1 Concern
+At Canstar Restorations, Safety Is Our #1 Concern

 Your safety is always our top priority.
-In fact, Canstar Fire and Flood is an industry leader in employing a full-time, dedicated Safety Officer.
+In fact, Canstar Restorations is an industry leader in employing a full-time, dedicated Safety Officer.
 Our safety officer conducts site inspections, monitors policy and procedure compliance, and liaises with WorkSafeBC.

 All of our field technicians receive ongoing training and our employees adhere to restoration industry standards and guidelines including: